mkoslacz/minimal-mistakes/_posts/2017-01-31-why-shall-i-choose-viper-architecture.markdown

 {% include toc %}

 ## **TL;DR**
 **VIPER architecture allows you to easily TDD your app, keep the code clean, share modules, and distribute the work.
 It enhances a general development process by increasing frequency of sending the new functionalities to QA and Product Owner.
 It speeds up a multi-platform development as Android and iOS can share the general logic.
 It also makes you more agile allowing changing only specific parts of an app at any moment.
-For each screen it introduces five or six modules, but don't worry - there are tools to generate these for you.
+For each screen it introduces five or six submodules, but don't worry - there are tools to generate these for you.
 It has some entry threshold, but it can be overcame in a few days.
 There are plenty iOS articles and examples to learn from, and a lil bit of Android ones, but I will try to change this deficiency in this blog, using [Moviper][moviper] - VIPER architecture library for Android.**

 # Introduction